altaga/PolkaCharity/README.md

     - Obtaining the last record of each streamer if he is offline.
 - EC2:
   - Public Chat:
-    - Para hacer el chat publico se utilizo un WebSocketSecure instalado en una maquina virtual de EC2 en AWS.
+    - To make the chat public, a Secure WebSocket installed in an EC2 virtual machine on AWS is used.

 # How it's built: